GetSomeRest/client-fullstack-view.and.data.api/README.md

 ##Setup/Usage Instructions

-* Get your consumer key and secret key from http://developer.autodesk.com

-You can also watch ViewerDeveloperSample_working.mp4.
+You can also watch [ViewerDeveloperSample_working.mp4](https://github.com/Developer-Autodesk/workflow-dotnet-winform-view.and.data.api/blob/master/ViewerDeveloperSample_working.mp4).
 This shows basic working of the sample.

 ## License

-workflow-curl-view.and.data.api is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.

 ##Written by